jitsucom/jitsu/design-docs/pipeline.md

    * For every record: apply LookupEnrichment step
    * Multiplex records to destinations
    * For each destinations: evaluate `table_name_template` expression to get a destination table name.
-If result is empty string or `nil`, skip this destination
+If result is empty string or `nil`, skip this destination.
+If evaluation failed, event is written to `events/failed`
    * For each destination/table pair:
       * Check status in status file of log (see DestinationStatus).
 If pair has been processed, ignore it
       * Apply LookupEnrichment step